hun-learning94/gambma/README.md

 ## Description

-Source code for the forthcoming package "gambma" for the paper "Generalized additve model using Bayesian model selection with mixtures of g-priors".
+Source code for the forthcoming package `gambms` for the paper "Model selection-based estimation for generalized additive models using mixtures of g-priors".